flomanuel/web-window/README.md

 Currently, the project is only compatible with linux 64-bit systems.

-Getting it to work under macOS / Windows shouldn't be a lot of work.

 Execute the bash script [build-app.sh](scripts/build-app.sh) from inside the container **as root user**.

 The script accepts some optional parameters: